aemara/aemara/README.md

 - 👋 Hi, I’m Amr Emara
-- 👀 I’m interested in front end web development
+- 👀 I’m interested in front-end development
 - 📫 You can reach me at a.emara47@gmail.com

 <!---